In this section

 Flowers and gifts

 We do not allow flowers on our wards or other clinical areas.
-This has been introduced in line with other hospitals, and helps play a part in de-cluttering the ward areas and keeping the environment clean and safe for patients.
+This has been introduced in line with other hospitals, and helps play a part in de-cluttering the ward areas helps play a part in keeping ward environments clean and safe for patients.

 Patients now spend a much shorter time in hospital, and we ask that visitors and local florists arrange for flowers to be delivered to people's homes to be enjoyed after patients are discharged.